You can convert models based on first-generation blocks to new models based on second-generation blocks.

 and loads the new model, without opening it.
 The new model is saved

-in your current directory, and its name is stored in the output string
+in your current folder, and its name is stored in the output character

 To convert a first-generation model linked to one or more user-defined libraries: